Stocks drift amid investors’ tug of war between hope, fear

 That had led to a resurgence of interest for stocks that stand to gain the most from a healthy, reopening economy.
 These were also among the stocks most beaten down by the stay-at-home economy created by the pandemic, such as travel-related businesses, banks and smaller companies.

+Investors will likely need more clarity on the timing and impact of a vaccine in order to gain more confidence in the economic recovery, Northey said.

+“We saw a sharp recovery to date, but now its beginning to plateau,” he said.
+“We're doing that as we head into a very important holiday shopping season.”

-A slight majority of stocks in the S&P 500 were lower in Thursday morning trading.
-But smaller stocks were holding up better, with the Russell 2000 index of small caps up 0.3%.
+A majority of stocks in the S&P 500 were lower in Thursday afternoon trading.

-Nvidia was one of the heavier weights on the S&P 500, falling 1.6%.
-That was despite reporting a stronger quarterly profit than analysts expected and offering a better-than-expected forecast for the current quarter.
-Analysts said investors may have been disappointed with some portions of the company’s forecast and noted that expectations have already built to the sky for the tech company.
-Its stock had surged 128.3% in 2020 through Wednesday.
+Nvidia recovered from an early slide and was up 0.4% after reporting a stronger quarterly profit than analysts expected and offering a better-than-expected forecast for the current quarter.
+The stock had surged 128.3% in 2020 through Wednesday.

 In Asia, markets were mixed.
 Japan's Nikkei 225 fell 0.4%, Hong Kong's Hang Seng lost 0.7% and South Korea's Kospi inched up by 0.1%.
 Stocks in Shanghai added 0.5%.